ImYeJun/Book_of_Dungeon/README.md

 # version 0.X
-making game frames, there were some bugs
+-made the essentail game frame (the process of start-skilll random award-battle-ending) -put some design